nakshay/feline/README.md

 **Aiming to be fast and reliable (Redis-like) in-memory datastore 🐱**

+The goal of this project will be to build redis-like, if possible (redis-compatible) in memory data store in *Rust programming lanaguage* .
+This will be a minimal version of Redis.

+The project is in initial phase and I am still looking for initial idea for bootstraping feline, if you are willing to get involved, refer contributions section.

 ## Contributions

 - Fork the repo and star it :star: